aws-deepracer/aws-deepracer-launcher/getting-started.md

 * [web_video_server](https://github.com/RobotWebTools/web_video_server/pull/111) - an open source package that supports streaming the images from a topic through the webserver to the front end.
 * [webserver_node](https://github.com/aws-racer/aws-deepracer-webserver-pkg) - a collection of FLASK APIs called from the front end.
 These APIs call ROS services and return results to the front end.

+## Installing build tools
+1. Install rosinstall if not installed previously:

+        apt install python3-rosinstall

+1. Initializing rosdep if its not initialized previously:

+        rosdep init
+        rosdep update

+1. We use colcon to build the AWS DeepRacer Core ROS2 packages.
+More details to install and use colcon can be found [here](https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/#colcon).

+        apt install colcon

 ## Building the core packages

 To build the core packages on the device, open up a terminal on the DeepRacer device and run the following commands as root user.